Semantic IDs - Entity Enricher Documentation

 Embed & compare

-Otherwise the text is embedded and compared, by meaning, against existing concepts of the same type using vector similarity — so “Acme Inc.” and“Acme Incorporated” land next to each other.
+Otherwise the text is embedded and compared, by meaning, against existing concepts of the same concept type (the entity type name by default — overridable in the editor so differently-named schemas share one concept space) using vector similarity — so “Acme Inc.” and“Acme Incorporated” land next to each other.

 Reuse or mint